yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2022/index.md

     "./aocbug.mp4"
     "./aoc.mp4"
     >}}

+These issues could be either regressions or undocumented behaviour changes, possible caused after following the API specification more rigorously.

 There are also performance related issues affecting users with G-SYNC/FreeSync displays, who experience low framerates (usually games get stuck at 24-30 FPS).
 We have a couple of ways to bypass this issue: